llorenzinho/city-service/README.md

 docker compose -f compose-app.yaml up -d
 ```

 Now wait for the app to be up & running.
-This could take some minutes.

 After a while you will be able to visit the [dashboard](http://localhost:3000/d/ddkm4hx60jvuod/italy-cities?orgId=1) and see something like: